EvilArgonian/EvilArgonian/README.md

 Perrin Mele (or @EvilArgonian)

-Pursuing a Master of Science in Bioinformatics; Bachelor of Science in Computer Science
+Master of Science in Bioinformatics
+Bachelor of Science in Computer Science (Minor in Biology)

 This is a personal GitHub, including both personal projects and classwork.